 Komondor dogs generally have a calm and quiet temperament, but they will react when they sense strange things are afoot, and that’s usually in the form of a deep bark that’s also pretty loud.
 Bred in Hungary as a flock guardian, they are devoted to their family, fiercely protective, and very wary of strangers.

-All of these traits are fine when taken separately, but when they come together, that can result in undesirable behaviors if the dog has not been properly trained and socialized.
+Komondor dogs need to be properly trained and socialized.
 It’s important to remember that, out in the fields, these dogs were largely left to their own devices when herding sheep.
 Over time, the Komondor breed developed a strong sense of independence.

 When properly socialized, Komondorok can do well with kids and other pets.
 Although, they can be aggressive toward dogs they don’t know, so trips to the dog parks may not be a good idea.
 (Learn more about training and socialization below in the Training.)